dotchev/rest-bench/README.md

 ```
 To get comparable results we start the go server with `GOMAXPROCS=1` as Node.js executes JavaScript in a single thread.

+**Note** this limits the number of operating system threads that can execute user-level Go code simultaneously.
+There is no limit to the number of threads that can be blocked in system calls on behalf of Go code; those do not count against the GOMAXPROCS limit.
+Source https://golang.org/pkg/runtime/.

 Run the test in a separate console
 ```
 $ wrk -d 20s -s post.lua http://localhost:3000